 Implant dentistry is the central focus of our practice and many options are available when considering dental implant treatment.
-Even though implant dentistry is not a specialty by itself, it usually requires two or more properly trained dentists from different specialities working “as a team”, to complete your treatment and provide long-term success.
+Even though implant dentistry is not a specialty by itself, it usually requires two or more properly trained dentists from different specialties working “as a team”, to complete your treatment and provide long-term success.
 It is this “team” approach to implant dentistry that works seamlessly and provides the highest level of care for the patient.

-When considering implant dentistry, you should seek a competent, properly trained and certified doctor to provide you with advanced levels of care.
+When considering implant dentistry, you should seek a competent, properly trained and certified oral surgeon to provide you with advanced levels of care.
 There are many facets to consider in implant dentistry and we consider education of our patients to be an important part of the process.
 It is our mission to ensure that patients are properly informed before undergoing any treatment.
 We provide advanced techniques which allow for less invasive procedures and more predictable outcomes.

 - Article from the American Dental Association:

 Outcomes Of Implants And Restorations Placed In General Dentist Practices

 Many dental providers offer implant placement and may be able to provide limited levels of performing bone and/or soft tissue foundations when needed.
 Many of these same doctors also fabricate and place the implant crown(s) as well.
 Although this may seem “convenient” there are some simple facts to consider as you make a decision regarding an investment in your dental health in an attempt to achieve long-term results.